emacsmirror/dwin/README.md

 	```
 	Then with `M-x dwin-grab` you can grab any desktop window and resize and reposition it.

+	For X11 there are some irrelevant windows; see <a href="#limit:irrelevant-windows">Known Issues 2</a>.
+	There should be no such issue with KDE/KWin.

 3. For 🔀 **directional navigation**, add to `use-package`:
    ```emacs-lisp
 		:config